 How To Make Mary Berry Treacle Scones

 - Combine Dry Ingredients: Sift the self-raising flour, baking powder, and ground ginger into a large bowl.
-Add a pinch of salt.
-Add the cold, cubed butter to the flour.
+You want the powder and spice evenly spread through the flour so the rise is level and the flavour is consistent.

-- Form the Dough: Make a well in the center of the dry ingredients and pour in the treacle mixture.
-Use a palette knife to quickly and gently bring everything together into a soft, slightly sticky dough.
-Do not overmix.
+- Form the Dough: Pour the treacle mixture into a well in the centre of the dry ingredients and use a palette knife to bring it into a soft, sticky dough.
+Stop the second there is no dry flour left in the bottom of the bowl.

 Recipe Tips

-- Avoid Twisting the Cutter: Press the cutter straight down into the dough and lift it straight up.
-Twisting the cutter can seal the sides of the scones, which stops them from rising evenly.
+- Avoid the twist.
+Press your pastry cutter straight down into the dough and pull it straight back up.
+If you twist the cutter, you seal the edges of the dough, which prevents the scone from rising upwards properly.

 What To Serve With Treacle Scones